mmdbalkhi/Examples-of-codes/README.md

 ---

-I'm learning the Rust programming language and this repository is Examples codes`.
+I'm learning the Rust and C programming language and this repository is Examples codes`.

 ---